 English speakers experience a higher unemployment rate than French speakers in every region of Québec.
-Across the province, English speakers experience an unemployment rate of 10.9%, a two percent point increase since the last census when English speakers faced an unemployment rate of 8.9%.
-English speakers now face an unemployment rate four percentage points higher than the French-speaking population's unemployment rate of 6.9%.
+Across the province, English speakers experience an unemployment rate of 10.9%, a two percentage point increase since the last census when English speakers faced an unemployment rate of 8.9%.
+English speakers now face an unemployment rate four percentage points higher than French-speakers' 6.9%.